Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Background on graphs

-\end{ex} Inclusions of connected components in $\Gret$ describe factors of monoidal products in $\BD$.
+Inclusions of connected components in $\Gret$ describe factors of monoidal products in $\BD$.
 But, in general, morphisms in $\Gret$ do not admit a nice description in terms of $\BD$ (or $\WD$).
-Nonetheless, since the category $\CO$ of circuit algebras in $\Set$ is equivalent to the category $\bigCA$ described in \cite{RayCA1}, and objects of $\bigCA$ are algebras over operads of wiring diagrams \cite[Section~4]{RayCA1}, there must be constructions on graphs that play the role of operadic composition in $\WD$.
-These will be described in the next section (\cref{subs: gluing}).
+Nonetheless, since the category $\CO$ of circuit algebras in $\Set$ is equivalent to the category $\bigCA$ described in \cite{RayCA1}, and objects of $\bigCA$ are algebras over operads of wiring diagrams \cite[Section~4]{RayCA1}, there must be constructions on graphs that play the role of operadic composition, and are able to encode the formation of closed loops, in $\WD$.